gluonhq/gluon-samples/doodle-trace/README.md

     mvn client:build -Pios

-Install adn run the native image on a connected iOS device:
+Install and run the native image on a connected iOS device:

     mvn client:run -Pios

-Deploy the IPA file (for submission to Test Flight or App Store):
+Create an IPA file (for submission to Test Flight or App Store):

     mvn client:package -Pios